TrueAquarius/ConfigManager/ConfigManager/README.md

 # TrueAquarius.ConfigManager

 Use `ConfigManager` for easy access to your configuration files and user preference files in the AppData folder.
+This library caters to developers of Desktop and Console Applications.

 Find this Library on NuGet.org under the name "TrueAquarius.ConfigManager".